swarmcity/sc-token/token-exchange-miniwhitepaper.md

 ### Amount of SWT Token:
 The total number of SWT in circulation will be determined by how many ARC tokens get converted to SWT.
 If only 5,000,000 ARC tokens are converted into SWT, there will only be 5,000,000 SWT in circulation.

 Most notably there will be no extra tokens minted.
-A total of 9,525,397 ARC tokens were minted, and there will only be 9,525,397 SWT minted.
-This includes the 16% token minted in addition to the ARC Token Sale as these are exchangeable as well.
+A total of 9,525,397 ARC tokens were minted, so at most only 9,525,397 SWT can ever be minted.
+This number includes the 16% tokens minted in addition to the ARC Token Sale and these are exchangeable as well.

 ### Exchanging ARC tokens to SWT tokens
-There is a function created in the smart contract that converts the ARC balance of the sender into an equal balance in SWT tokens, and sends your ARC tokens to a separate vault wallet.
+There is a function created in the SWTConverter that converts the ARC balance of the sender into an equal balance in SWT tokens, and sends your ARC tokens to a separate vault wallet.
 You must first create an allowance to the new contract so that it can transfer your ARC tokens to another wallet, so that the tokens can be exchanged into new SWT tokens.
 The ARC tokens will be kept in a wallet controlled by Swarm City's anonymous keyholders.

 ### Security of the contract